 Academic Programs Office at University Center

 Applicants who have placed into or enrolled in Math 102 or higher must provide two letters of recommendation from instructors.
 Students in lower-numbered math courses only need to provide the contact information of two references..
 See upload form for details.

-To provide a letter of reference, request a letter from your faculty mentor or an instructor in whose class you did well.
-Let them know the specific accomplishments and projects you would like them to mention.
-Provide them with information about where and when to submit their letters of recommendation.
+To identify a reference/letter of recommendation writer, please find a faculty mentor, supervisor, or an instructor in whose class you did well.
+Reach out to them early in the process, most references would prefer a two to three (2-3) week notice.
+Let them know the specific accomplishments and projects you would like them to mention in their recommendation letter or reference survey.
+Provide them with information about where and when to submit their letters of recommendation or reference survey at https://rst.seattlecolleges.edu/scholarship/app/recommendation-letter-reference.

 Students who receive the S-STEM Scholarship are expected to complete capstone projects, attend RST Academy events, interact extensively with their RST mentor, and otherwise rise as exemplary students within the RST Academy.
 Each of these activities helps you become successful: